sarahroadrebel/VoyajerWiki/docs/userguide/dashboards/housingdashboard.md

 {:toc}

 ## Scope
+This user guide has individual sections for each major tab of the internal Dashboards.
+It should cover the following in each separate screen at a minimum:
+- Business Processes
+- Expected Workflow
+- Any black box magic the code does
 ### Housing Details
 #### Scope
+Covers the *Housing Details* tab and the fields / business logic contained within it.

 #### User Details

 #### Technical Details

 #### Resources

 ### Itinerary Details
 #### Scope
 #### User Details